 CME Credits: 4 (includes 4 Trauma credits)

-Course 3: Diagnostic Point-of-Care Ultrasound: Assessment Techniques for the Pediatric Trauma Patient - Trauma EXTRA;
+Module 3: Diagnostic Point-of-Care Ultrasound: Assessment Techniques for the Pediatric Trauma Patient - Trauma EXTRA;

 The use of emergency ultrasound in the pediatric setting is increasing because it can facilitate diagnosis at the bedside and does not expose the patient to ionizing radiation.
 This course focuses on common indications for diagnostic POCUS that may be useful in the setting of trauma, including FAST and E-FAST, skull fractures, forearm fractures, lung and cardiac ultrasound, and assessments for testicular torsion and intravascular volume.